A fainting spell can be frightening — but here’s a helpful guide explaining what to do.By Mayo Clinic Staff

 If someone else faints

-- Check for signs of circulation (breathing, coughing or movement).
-If absent, begin CPR.
+- Check for breathing.
+If the person isn’t breathing, begin CPR.
 Call 911 or your local emergency number.
-Continue CPR until help arrives or the person responds and begins to breathe.
+Continue CPR until help arrives or the person begins to breathe.